zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 </table>

 <a name = "setDefaultMuteAllRemoteAudioStreams"></a>
-#### Receive the Audio Streams by Default (setDefaultMuteAllRemoteAudioStreams)
+#### Receive all Remote Audio Streams by Default (setDefaultMuteAllRemoteAudioStreams)

 ```c#
 public int setDefaultMuteAllRemoteAudioStreams(bool mute);
 ```

-Sets whether to receive the audio streams by default.
+Sets whether to receive all remote audio streams by default.

 > Call this method either before or after joining a channel.
-If you call this method after joining the channel, the audio streams of any subsequent user are not received.
+If you call this method after joining the channel, the audio streams of subsequent remote users are not received.

 <table>
 <thead>